Billy Bainbridge: Background

 Bainbridge was born in Cromer, New South Wales, Australia.

 He played his junior rugby league for the Manly Christian Brothers, before being signed by the Manly Warringah Sea Eagles.

 Playing career

 2015

 In 2015 and 2016, Bainbridge played for the Manly Warringah Sea Eagles' NYC team.
-In August 2015, he re-signed with the Sea Eagles on a 2-year contract until the end of 2017.
+In August 2015, he re-signed with the Manly club on a two-year contract until the end of 2017.

 2016

-In round 26 of the 2016 NRL season, Bainbridge made his NRL debut for the Sea Eagles against the Penrith Panthers.
+In round 26 of the 2016 NRL season, Bainbridge made his NRL debut for the Manly club against Penrith.

+2017

+Bainbridge was contracted with Manly in 2017 but spent the entire season playing for the clubs feeder side the Blacktown Workers Sea Eagles in the NSW Cup.